yuzhangbit/docs_template/README.md

 This script will install `mkdocs` and needed extensions.

-## Host the documents and update the content whenever it changes.
+## Host documents and update the wetsite whenever markdown source files are changed.
 ```
 mkdocs serve
 ```